 Xylitol is found in an array of sugar-free products such as diet drinks and chewing gum.
 Some peanut butter also contains Xylitol, so always check your label!
 If ingested, your dog can go into hypoglycemic shock which is linked to liver failure.

 In conclusion, if you plan to treat your doggo on Christmas make sure to avoid any of the above toxic foods for dogs.
-And if by some chance your pup still snatched one of those, call the vet immediately.
+And if by some chance your pup still snatched one of those, call the vet immediately or schedule an online consultation with one of Cooper Pet Care’s certified vets.
 Don’t wait.
 We know that vet bills can be devastating, so we’ve carefully crafted the best pet health insurance, so you can sleep well at night.